-Speak in Your Voice: Tips on Making Your Blog Socially-Savvy
+Speak in Your Voice: Tips on Being Socially-Savvy with Your Blogging

 Your blog can be a centerpiece for marketing your business, nonprofit organization or association, and I got some great tips from Deborah Brody at the 2013 PRSA Mid-Atlantic District Chesapeake Conference.
 I’ve followed Deborah on Twitter for a couple of years (@DBMC) and she always has great insights.
 Her presentation slides from SlideShare are below.
 Here’s a few tips from her workshop:

 Blogging can be a critical part of your communications strategy because it projects your voice to the world.
 The recent writings and blog posts by content markers from sites like https://www.konstructdigital.com/seo/ explain that, many organizations and companies do not prioritize blogging, even though it improves search engine results, helps them keep their websites fresh, and completely rests under their own control.
 Unlike working with the news media, blogging places no filters on your message.

 Your posts don’t need to be long to be effective.
 You only need about 300 words to have a solid blog post that says something compelling.

 Don’t do only selling.
 We’ve all seen blogs and web pages that are all about selling product or trumpet only their own services – very few people follow these blogs or view them as useful.
 Offer helpful information on your blog, without overselling.

 Set an editorial calendar and be consistent.
 Don’t go a long time without blogging.
 Search engines favor content that is frequently updated.
 It’s better to publish less-frequently and be consistent, than to fluctuate.

 Integrate your blog into your website.
 Feature your blog on your website and present it in an environment you control.
 Many of the free blogging sites will run ads on your blog – do you really want to send potential readers to other places or have rival organizations appearing next to your content?